stanford-futuredata/FAST/docs/setup_colab.md

 ## What is Colab?

-[Colab](https://www.tutorialspoint.com/google_colab/index.htm) is a free Jupyter notebook evironment that runs entirely in the cloud.
-It lets you and your team members edit documents the way you work with Google Docs.
+[Colab](https://www.tutorialspoint.com/google_colab/index.htm) is a free Jupyter notebook environment that runs entirely in the cloud.
+It lets you and your team members edit documents the way you work with Google Docs and also run code on a data set and visualize the results.
 Colab supports many popular machine learning libraries which can be easily loaded in your notebook.

 ![colab_jupyter](img/colab_jupyter.png)
-<figcaption>The relationship between iPython, Jupter Notebook, and Google Colab.</figcaption>
+<figcaption>The relationship between iPython, Jupyter Notebook, and Google Colab. <a href="https://blog.educationecosystem.com/what-is-google-colab/#:~:text=Google%20Colab%20is%20a%20specialized%20version%20of%20the,Jupyter%20Notebook%2C%20and%20Google%20Colab%20is%20shown%20below%3B">Link</a> to the source.</figcaption>

 ## Run FAST in Colab